Our leisurely walks will take us through the region’s stunning landscapes.

 After breakfast we’ll meet our local guide and depart by bus to Vinci, the birthplace of the great Leonardo da Vinci.
 We’ll visit the old village and the museum where you can admire the prototypes of Leonardo’s most important inventions.
 Later we’ll walk through the Dark Valley, also called the Valley of the water-mills, where you can see four old mills dating back to the third century.
 We’ll then continue onwards to Fonte del Romito, a spring which is famous for its organoleptic properties and for the quality of its water.
 After a break for a packed lunch, provided by the hotel, we’ll walk to the Montalbano hills which are covered in large part by olive trees and grapevines.
 Finally, we will return to Leonardo’s birthplace and catch a transfer back to Montecatini.

-This morning we can relax in the spa swimming pool with underwater hydromassages of the “Terme” Grotta Giusti or enjoy other treatments followed by lunch.
-In the afternoon we’ll meet our local guide and walk to the small village of Monsummano Alto, where we can admire the Rocca, a pentagonal fort which, together with a part of the old walls, represents the last remains of an ancient Castle built in the eleventh century.
+This morning we’ll meet our local guide and walk to the small village of Monsummano Alto, where we can admire the Rocca, a pentagonal fort which, together with a part of the old walls, represents the last remains of an ancient Castle built in the eleventh century.
+Your afternoon is then at leisure where you might want to take advantage of the leisure facilities in our hotel.

 In the morning we can enjoy some free time; why not do some shopping or sightseeing in the centre of Montecatini Terme?
 After lunch we’ll transfer to Artimino (approximately one hour).
 Once an old post of Etruscan origin, Artimino is a medieval village which has been rebuilt around Villa La Ferdinanda (known as the Villa of the 100 chimneys).
 After visiting the Roman parish church of San Leonardo, we will walk for about two hours across vineyards and olive groves, reaching finally the walls of the “Barco Reale”, an old hunting reserve where we might see some wild pigs or porcupines.
 Returning to the Villa, we will visit to the old cellars for some wine tasting.